National Research Act

 Research Ethics Training

 It is GCU policy that all researchers successfully complete research ethics training prior to applying for IRB approval.
 The CITI (Collaborative Institutional Training Initiative) training program involves web-based instruction in the ethics of research with human subjects.
 CITI Training is free to GCU doctoral learner and faculty.
 Researchers must submit completion reports for the Basic Research Course for Social and Behavioral Sciences or Biomedical Research and the Responsible Conduct of Research Course as part of the IRB application.
-Training certification remains in effect for three years.
+Training certification remains in effect for five years.
 Click here to register and begin this training.

 Office of Human Research Protection